jaycariaga/Coral-Python-API/README.md

 # Current Progress
 Ran the image classification and object detection demos with the given information
-<br> currently trying to learn how to retrain new models with its customized labels (TPU does NOT handle training according to the site)
+<br> currently trying to learn how to retrain new models with its customized labels (TPU does NOT handle training according to the site; rather it handles compiling .pb file to a .tflite file)
+<br> Currently using https://coral.withgoogle.com/docs/edgetpu/retrain-classification/ for help on retraining.
+First step is to download "Docker".